Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/02-annotation-&-visulaization.md

 ![](../figures/volcano1.png)

-Here we can clearly see that there are quite a few genes above our significance threshold in both the up and downregulation directions (negative and positive fold changes), that also have absolute log2 fold change values of at least 2 or more.
+Here we can clearly see that there are some genes above our significance threshold in both the up and downregulation directions (negative and positive fold changes), that also have absolute log2 fold change values of at least 2 or more.
 Of particular interest, there seem to be a few genes with very large fold change values & -log10 P-values, making them especially interesting as their effect size is large AND our confidence in this fold change is good.

-It is a little hard to make specific inferences from this plot at the individual gene level, so some labels for interesting data points ( and some colors) would definitely improve this volcano plot, and make it more informative.
+It is a little hard to make specific inferences from this plot at the individual gene level, so some labels for interesting data points (and some colors) would definitely improve this volcano plot, and make it more informative.
 We will use the **ggpolot2** R package to do this, and we will color each point based on a combination of fold change and P-value, as these determine which genes are of most interest to us.

 ```r
     # save a dataframe from the results() output